Skip to main content

 Owners, operators, and investors in U.S. small employer firms making 12- to 24-month decisions on borrowing, hiring, and technology spending.

-What Changed Most Since 2025?
+What Changed Most Heading Into 2026?

 Where Are the Strongest Signals?